steview-d/drinks-db/README.md

 **Edit Drink**
 The edit drink form is identical in layout to the add drink form, and very similar in functionality.

 The important differences from a UX perspective is the '+' icon is not present for the default image.
-As there will already be an image stored (even a placeholder) the user has the option to update with their own, or keep the existing.
+As there will already be an image stored (even if only a placeholder) the user has the option to update with their own, or keep the existing.

 The number of measures and ingredients boxes shown match the number of measures and ingredients, as opposed to the default 4 with the add drink page.